What is a portfolio?

 I can't tell you how many people wander into the studio where I work, hold up a picture on a phone and say "how much?".
 We advise them to look through portfolios, but no... they just want that magical price for something they found online and they're out the door to see if they can find a cheaper price.
 That's just silly.
 This is forever.
 And as much as you try to tell them that, only a few will actually listen.

 We're artists.
-We draw too.
+We all draw.
+In this field it's a requirement!
 Pinterest and Google are just going to show you other people's tattoos and drawings that a few million other people already have.
-Don't be someone else.
+Don't be someone else's poor imitation.
 We're not interested in turning you into someone else.
 We're far more interested in turning you into the best, most original version of yourself.
 Don't you want that too?
 If you sit down and consult with the artist, they might be able to guide you in a direction with your design that you hadn't considered before.
 If you give ten different artists a rose to draw, you're going to wind up with ten very different roses.
 Some might take more time than others because some styles and techniques make that necessary.
 Some might be realistic.
 Some might be old school.
 Some might be new school or neo-traditional, tribal, etc... it really depends on that artist.
 They will vary vastly.
 But how would you know how that rose would turn out unless you actually take a look at what that artist can do for you?
 That's part of what the portfolio is for.
 Usually, if the artist has a strong point or a lean in a certain direction as far as style or subject matter, that's what they put in their portfolio.

 So really, the last thing they want to hear is "I love the look of the work you do, give me this random design drawn by someone else that isn't even close to what you're capable of..."